icd2k3/react-router-breadcrumbs-hoc/README.md

 ## Description

 Deconstruct a route and return matching breadcrumb components you can render however you like.
-For example, you can render a simple string, or create a breadcumb component that fetches a model in order to display the desired content.
+Render a simple string, a component that fetches a model in order to display the desired content, or just render something totally unrelated to the route.

 We are currently using this method @ [Koan Inc.](https://koan.co)